Skip to content

 Note that the resolutions property within the elements of wkwResolutions can be an array of length 3.
 The three components within such a resolution denote the scaling factor for x, y, and z.
 The term "magnifications" is used synonymously for resolutions throughout the UI.
 At the moment, WebKnossos guarantees correct rendering of data with non-uniform resolution factors only if the z-component between two resolutions changes by a factor of 1 or 2.

 Most users do not create these metadata files manually.
 WEBKNOSSOS can infer most of these properties automatically, except for scale and largestSegmentId.
 During the data import process, WEBKNOSSOS will ask for the necessary properties.
-When using the WEBKNOSSOS Cuber, a metadata file is automatically generated.
+When using the WEBKNOSSOS CLI, a metadata file is automatically generated.
 Alternatively, you can create and edit WEBKNOSSOS datasets using the WEBKNOSSOS Python library.

 See below for the full specification.